-How to work with denim fabrics
+How working with denim fabrics can help your sewing

 Kim Collins shares her tips on working with the working class fabric | denim